SAP-samples/logistics-business-network-integration/README.md

     *  Address
     *  Phone Number
     *  SCAC  ( if available )

+> [!TIP]
-* You can follow the steps as described in the [help guide](https://help.sap.com/docs/business-network-freight-collaboration/activate-account/getting-started-with-sap-business-network-for-logistics-via-lightweight-onboarding?locale=en-US).
+>* You can follow the steps as described in the [help guide](https://help.sap.com/docs/business-network-freight-collaboration/activate-account/getting-started-with-sap-business-network-for-logistics-via-lightweight-onboarding?locale=en-US).
-* The steps from the time you receive the invitation are described visually in [this guide](https://support.ariba.com/item/view/210040).
+>* The steps from the time you receive the invitation are described visually in [this guide](https://support.ariba.com/item/view/210040).

 #### D. Configuring Productive Tenant